 The City works with TreeKeeper to document and preserve information regarding Ferndale's urban tree canopy.
-This includes number and variety of trees located in public spaces— parks, right of ways, and medians.
+This includes the number and variety of trees located in public spaces— parks, rights of ways, and medians.
 Surveys are completed by quadrant annually, one quadrant per year on a four-year cycle.

 To learn more about the trees in your neighborhood or community, visit the TreeKeeper map and database.